unipv-larl/6th-Pavia-International-Summer-School-for-Indo-European-Linguistics/README.md

 In order to apply for the school, please send applications to chiara.zanchi01@unipv.it specifying your name and affiliation and your current position.
 If you are an undergraduate, or have not yet finished your MA, please also attach a letter of motivation to you email.

-Applications will open in January 2024 and will close on **May 31, 2024**
+Applications will open in early 2024 and will close on **May 31, 2024**

+## Contacts
+For any inquiry, feel free to get in touch with the organizers:
+- Chiara Zanchi (chiara.zanchi01@unipv.it)
+- Erica Biagetti (erica.biagetti@unipv.it)